andrewfritz86/grudges-react-state/README.md

+# Notes

+- Good point here about needing to return new objects with spread operators... since JS is just looking at Objects in memory, React can't tell when they've changed, since the reference is still the same...
+- Different than primitives, which JS reconizes as completely different
+- Good point about keeping some component state lower down the tree as it won't force re-renders of the whole tree.
+Only send changes up the tree that need to be persisted through the app.

 # Grudges (Frontend Masters: React State)

 We're starting out with a basic version of an application that uses hooks to manage state.